NeedMoreInput/BF3ZombieMode/README.md

 <p><b>Debug Level</b>: A number that represents the amount of debug logging  that is sent to the plugin.log file in PRoCon.
 The higher the number, the more spam is logged.
 The default value is <i>2</i>.
 Note: if you have a problem using the plugin, set your <b>Debug Level</b> to <i>5</i> and save the plugin.log for posting to phogue.net.</p>

+<p><b>Rule List</b>: A table of rules, one chat/yell line per rule, displayed when players type the <b>!zombie rules</b> in-game command.
+The default set of rules reflect the default settings, such as humans not using explosives.
+Useful for when you change the default weapon limitations for humans and zombies, you can tell players what weapons are allowed or forbidden.
+Also useful if you want to add more rules, like kicking players for using MAV.</p>

 <p><b>Admin Users</b>: A table of soldier names that will be permitted to use in-game admin commands (see below).
 The default value is <i>PapaCharlieNiner</i>.</p>

 <h3>Game Settings</h3>